jacob-abe/jacob-abe/README.md

 - 🔭 Co-Founder of @nambadoctor, @revenostore
 - 🌱 Currently working on a Mongo<->.Net<->Grpc<->Kotlin Tech stack
-- 👯 I’m looking to collaborate with other devs for my personal projects
+- 👯 Learning Solidity and Rust at the moment
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I play football and jam to satanic music

 <br/>